— A two-year series of seminars, lectures and films that explores interethnic and intercultural issues —

 Amanda Scott-Williams, Graduate School of Education

 This seminar will examine issues of religious identity and diversity.
 The United States is one of the most religiously diverse countries in the world.
 Academic discourses and publication on religious harmony, tolerance, pluralism, and freedom have developed significantly.
 Yet religious diversity also takes other forms: religious tension, conflict, violence, terrorism, and discrimination.
 The terrorist shootings in San Bernardino near Riverside, the killings in Orlando, the shootings of Sikhs, and the 2016 Presidential Campaign, have raised fears of an increased Islamophobia.
 The ongoing Israeli-Palestinian conflict, the Syrian civil war, and the Muslim Rohingya issue in Buddhist Burma, have raised tension and public debate about the role and impacts of religious identity more globally.
 This seminar will consider questions of religious identity and diversity, violence and peace, discrimination and harmony, hate speech and love activism, and the vexed relation between religion and politics.
+Undergraduate student support provided by a gift from Ada Berman and Brent Bradley.

 Stephen El-Khatib, Graduate Student, Political Science